 Your Brain on Sleep Deprivation

 The brain can’t function without sleep, and the cognitive effects of deprivation can appear after just one sleepless night.
 After going just 17-19 hours without sleep, for example, participants in one study performed worse in tests than those with blood alcohol content (BAC) levels measuring .05%.
 After 28 hours without sleep, those same people performed similarly to people with BAC levels measuring .1% percent.

 Short-term sleep deprivation can have other effects on the nervous system, causing metabolic changes, increased stress response, mood disorders, memory problems, and increased pain and inflammation.

 Your Body on Sleep Deprivation

 Over time, sleep deprivation can cause even more profound repercussions on the body.
 Longstanding metabolic effects can lead to hypertension, diabetes, and obesity.
 Other related issues may contribute to gastrointestinal disorders, raised cholesterol levels, increased risk of heart attack or stroke, and even a raised risk of colorectal cancer.

 Reclaim Your Sleep

-Researchers consider you sleep deprived if you get less than 7 hours of sleep per night.
-To reduce the effects of sleeplessness on your health, try light therapy and melatonin to regulate your sleep, and aim for a solid 7-8 hours of sleep each night.
-For certain sleep conditions, you may need to talk to your doctor about treatment options.
+Researchers consider someone sleep deprived if they get less than 7 hours of sleep per night.
+To reduce the effects of sleeplessness on our health we can try light therapy and melatonin to regulate our sleep, and aim for a solid 7-8 hours of sleep each night.
+Someone experiencing certain sleep conditions might want to talk to their doctor about treatment options.